-A Lyme disease blood test does not always show the presence of the bacteria responsible.
+A Lyme disease blood test does not always show the presence of the bacteria responsible for causing Lyme disease.
 Blood testing is an invasive procedure, and many doctors regard blood tests for Lyme disease as medically unnecessary.
-Most doctors prefer to treat Lyme disease based on the symptoms that the patient has, and on a physical exam of the patient, rather than ordering a lot of invasive and expensive tests.BUT sometimes a patient will turn up who has clinical symptoms that are similar to Lyme disease, but they cannot recall if they were bitten by a tick or not.
-In those instances, it may be necessary for blood tests to determine the cause of the patient’s symptoms, and to rule out Lyme disease.
+Most doctors prefer to make the diagnosis of Lyme disease based on the symptoms that the patient has, and on a physical exam of the patient, rather than ordering a lot of invasive and expensive blood tests.BUT sometimes a patient will turn up who has clinical symptoms that are similar to Lyme disease, but they cannot recall if they were bitten by a tick or not.
+In those instances, it may be necessary for blood tests to determine the cause of the patient's symptoms, and to rule out Lyme disease.

 The most commonly accepted Lyme disease blood test is called the ELISA test.
 ELISA stands for enzyme-linked immunosorbent assay.

 This specific test actually looks for the antibodies that the human body makes in response to the causative bacteria Borrelia Burgdorferi.
 It does NOT test for the bacteria itself - it looks for the cells that the human body creates to try and fight the bacteria!